Configuring Apache HTTP Reverse-Proxy

 Include conf/extra/httpd-ssl.conf

-Change default server name in conf/extras/httpd-ssl.conf to match your domain or IP:
+Change the default server name in conf/extras/httpd-ssl.conf to match your domain or IP:

 # General setup for the virtual host